dart-lang/language/working/augmentation-libraries/feature-specification.md

     or vice versa.

-*   The original constructor is a factory constructor and the augmenting constructor has an initializer list.
+*   The original constructor is a factory constructor and the augmenting constructor is not or vice versa.

 *   The original constructor has a super initializer or redirecting initializer and the augmenting constructor does too.